1. 6.11 The popover attribute

 </button>

-<article popover=auto id="foo">
+<article popover="auto" id="foo">

 This is a popover article!

-<button popovertarget="foo" popovertargetaction="close">Close</button>
+<button popovertarget="foo" popovertargetaction="hide">Close</button>

 </article>